ud174/ud174.github.io/_pages/about.md

   - /about.html
 ---

-Umut Demirhan is pursuing Ph.D. degree at Arizona State University as a member of Wireless Sensing, Learning, and Communications Laboratory.
+Umut Demirhan is pursuing his Ph.D. degree at Arizona State University as a member of Wireless Intelligence Laboratory.
 He received the B.S. and M.S. degrees in Electrical and Electronics Engineering from Bilkent University, Ankara, Turkey, in 2015 and 2017, respectively.
 As leisure activities, he enjoys hiking, running and cooking.